PRODUCTS / COMPONENTS / FILTERS /

 Notch Filters

-Low insertion loss notch (band-reject) filters (0.1 dB) are essential for many of today’s defense platforms and modern wireless environments that require high spectral fidelity.
-These low insertion loss filters enable receivers to detect and process low-power targets while discerning signals of interest in interference-heavy environments.
-Spectrum Control offers 0.1 dB loss notch filters to help identify weak communication transmissions and recognize valuable intelligence signals in crowded spectra.
+Low insertion loss notch filters (~0.1 dB) are essential for modern defense and wireless systems requiring high spectral fidelity.
+Spectrum Control’s designs enable receivers to detect low-power targets and distinguish signals in interference-heavy environments.
+These filters help identify weak communications and extract valuable intelligence in crowded spectra.

 Visit our Notch Filter Customization Tool today to optimize your demanding filter requirements.